NDelventhal/cot_reports/README.md

     - market participants who use futures contracts for hedging as defined in CFTC Regulation 1.3, 17 CFR 1.3(z) and which hold positions equal to or above the reporting levels established by the CFTC
     - CFTC Form 40 declaration: the trader is engaged in business activities, which can be hedged by the use of futures (or options)
     - Example: A gold mining company, such as Goldcorp or Barrick Gold, would be classified as commercials in gold futures, as well as other merchants, processors or users buying and selling Gold
-    - using descriptions of the other reports I derive the non-commercials to contain primarily producer/merchant/processor/user and swap dealers
+    - using descriptions of the other reports I derive the commercials to contain primarily producer/merchant/processor/user and swap dealers

 - Non-commercials
     - market participant whose positions equal or are above the reporting levels of by the CFTC and are not considered as commercials